• Skip to main content

 Step-by-Step Photos: My blog post includes helpful step-by-step photos to help guide you through making this recipe.

-Self-raising flour substitute: If you don't have self-raising flour, then sub with plain flour and baking powder.
-For the standard size recipe above, add 3 teaspoons of baking powder to 300g/2 ⅓ cups plain (all-purpose) flour and stir together.
+Self-raising flour substitute: If you don't have self-raising flour, then make your own by combining 1 teaspoon of baking powder with every 100g plain flour.
+For this recipe above, add 3.5 teaspoons of baking powder to 375g plain (all-purpose) flour and stir together.
 Continue as per the recipe and the other ingredients, including the stated baking powder.

 To make homemade buttermilk: Add 30ml lemon juice (or white vinegar) to 210ml milk and set aside at room temperature for 30 minutes.
 Once the milk has started to curdle, you are ready to use your homemade buttermilk.